We got off the jitney at the Main Street stop, and, after a brief discussion of the options available to us, we had a light supper at the Wagon Wheel.

 “And this is a good cause.
 A worthy cause.
 Also, books should be read and used and cherished, not left in boxes to get moldy.”

 She nodded and stubbed out her cigarette with her toe.
-“That was good, though the ‘moldy’ part may have been a bit much.”
+“That was good, though the part about them getting moldy may have been a bit much.”

 We turned to go home.
 This time we had to wait for a couple of cars to pass before we could cross the street.